ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 [ON DEVELOPING SO ANY SUGGESTION IS WELCOME]

-- Image Replacer Damage Types: Add some image for better identify the type of damage of the weapon, for now the support is limited to the following systems :
+- **Image Replacer Damage Types**: Add some image for better identify the type of damage of the weapon, for now the support is limited to the following systems :

   -  Dnd5e system
   -  PF2